leboff/scriptingdx-dreamhouse/README.md

 ![image](https://cloud.githubusercontent.com/assets/22328844/23097225/694939ca-f5e3-11e6-9699-1120f82fa77b.png)

 Notice that we didn’t get a password.
 Given that we can type the command `sfdx force:org:open`, which uses the Salesforce front door to automatically login with a cached authentication token, there’s no explicit need for us to know the password.
-Of course, we can use `--password` to pass in a known password if required.

 At this point we have a brand new, empty, scratch org.
 We need to populate it with the source we first pulled out of Github.
 For this, we’ll use the source synchronization APIs, also available in the CLI.

-If you want to use an existing scratch org, set it as the workspace default:
+If you want to use an existing scratch org, set it as the default:

     sfdx force:config:set defaultusername=<username|alias>